 Community foundations help individuals, families, and businesses establish charitable funds to which they may contribute a variety of assets (cash, appreciated stock, property, art, etc.).
-Those assets are managed and invested to grow, governed by a conservative Investment Policy adopted and ratified by the foundation's Board of Directors.
-Grants are then made from these funds to nonprofit agencies in order to meet the charitable goals of the donor, at the direction of the donor.
-Donors and their families are typically actively involved in the selection of the nonprofit agencies, but can also lean on the foundation's expert staff to help make these decisions.
-The grants can be made in the donor's name or anonymously.
+Those assets are managed, invested, and governed by a conservative investment policy, adopted, and ratified by the Foundation's Board of Directors.
+Grants are then distributed from these funds to non-profit agencies meeting the charitable goals of the donor.
+Donors and their families are actively involved in the selection of the non-profit agencies, but may also lean on the Foundation's expert staff to help make these decisions.

 Why work with a community foundation?

 Community foundations have in-depth knowledge of their communities and remain alert to emergent needs in order to respond quickly and effectively.
-The Coastal Georgia Foundation convenes groups including donors, nonprofit leaders and elected officials, to work together on community problem-solving.
-Community foundations foster greater giving and volunteering in our communities.
-Because of this, community foundations have a long tradition of helping bring about thoughtful, effective change.
-The first one was founded in 1914, and there are now more than 700 throughout the United States as well as numerous foundations around the world.
-It is the fastest growing form of philanthropy in America.
+CCGF convenes groups including donors, non-profit leaders and elected officials to work together on community problem-solving.
+By fostering greater giving and local volunteerism, community foundations have been a tradaiton since 1914 - helping bring about thoughtful, effective change.

-- You can name your fund and designate its purpose in perpetuity
+- You can name your fund and designate its focus in perpetuity

-- You receive immediate tax benefits, even if you wait to recommend grants from the fund you established
+- You receive immediate tax benefits, even if waiting to recommend grants from your fund

-- You receive guidance, information and advice on making your giving strategic and impactful
+- You receive support and information to make your giving both strategic and impactful

 - Your fund benefits from professional financial stewardship